opentracing-contrib/python-elasticsearch/README.rst

     })
     res = es.get(index='test-index', doc_type='tweet', id=99)

-    elasticsearch_opentracing.finish_tracing()

-In case of an exception happening under this block, an implicit call to `finish_tracing` will take place, with the request causing the error including error information with it.

-Alternatively, you can enable tracing of all requests:
+    elasticsearch_opentracing.clear_active_span()

+By default, all Elasticsearch requests are traced.
+It's possible to have it set to false when initializing the library, and call `enable_tracing` and `disable_tracing` to explicitly trace statements happening within that section:

 .. code-block:: python

-    elasticsearch_opentracing.init_tracing(tracer, trace_all_requests=True)
+    elasticsearch_opentracing.init_tracing(tracer, trace_all_requests=False)
-    es = Elasticsearch(transport_class=elasticsearch_opentracing.TracingTransport)

-    # this request will be traced (without a parent span, though)
+    elasticsearch_opentracing.enable_tracing()

-    res = es.get(index='test-index', doc_type='tweet', id=1)
+    res1 = es.get(index='test-index', doc_type='tweet', id=99)
+    res2 = es.get(index='test-index', doc_type='user', id=666)

+    elasticsearch_opentracing.disable_tracing()

+In case of an exception happening under this block, an implicit call to `disable_tracing` will take place, with the request causing the error including error information with it.

 Multithreading
 ==============